1. REGISTER WITH SAMAR AND JOIN THE BE THE MATCH REGISTRY

 29. SHOULD I SIGN UP AND BE TESTED TO BECOME A POTENTIAL MARROW DONOR?

 Deciding to become a potential marrow donor requires careful deliberation.
 We hope we have answered many of your questions.
 The next step is up to you.
-Thank you for taking the time to consider this very important step.
+Thank you for taking the time to consider this very important step and potentially registering as a committed and lifesaving blood stem cell/marrow donor.

 *As per www.marrow.org